SSGrasland/FBN/README.md

 This repository serves to conserve the data collected on Feminist Bookstore News indexing project.

 ## Navigating the Repo
+--> data: a folder containing the orgininal database and cleaned database --> images: data visualizations created on Tableau, python, and excel --> notebooks: jupyter lab notebooks containing the code used to clean, process, and study data --> reports: folder containing the reports

 ## What is Feminist Bookstore News (FBN)?